ZhenyingZhu/StudyNotes/Azure-webapp-example/ItemOrganizer/PLAN.md

 ```

 Analysis states are `queued`, `running`, `completed`, `failed`, and `cancelled`.
 A completed analysis includes detected item IDs.
 A failed analysis includes a safe error code and message, but never provider credentials or raw internal exceptions.

+`POST /api/v1/containers/{containerId}/photo-analyses` is a convenience workflow using `multipart/form-data` with a required `file` part.
+It validates the container, stores the photo, creates an analysis, and returns `202 Accepted` with the analysis resource in the same form as the standard analysis endpoint.
+When analysis completes, all items detected in that photo are assigned to the specified container with `assignmentStatus` set to `confirmed`.
+The explicit container selection in this request constitutes user confirmation; it is not an AI suggestion.
+Creation of the detected items and their assignments is committed atomically.
+If upload or analysis fails, no detected items or assignments are created; a stored photo may remain available for retry or deletion.

 ### Items and assignments